1. Where do you work?

 2. How long have you worked for the British Council?

-I have been working in BC for the past 4 years.
+I have been working here for four years.

-3. How much of that has been in exams?
+3. How much of that has been in the exams team?

-I like and enjoy every part of my job as the exams manager, in particular I enjoy serving motivated Afghan youths and delivering exams is a good way to do so.
-I enjoy watching young Afghan students take exams and get admission to foreign universities and make their future.
+I like and enjoy every part of my job as Exams Manager, in particular I want to help provide opportunities for young people in Afghanistan and delivering exams is a good way to do this.
+It is very rewarding to see Afghan students take exams and earn admission to foreign universities and make their future.

 The exams business is rather small in Afghanistan.
-We deliver around 5,000 exams including IELTS, Professional, Aptis, and a small number of school exams each year.
+We deliver around 5,000 exams including IELTS, professional exams, Aptis, and a small number of school exams each year.

 7. What is the biggest challenge you’re facing at the moment?

-The biggest challenge has been the security for us.
-Unfortunately, the security situation in Afghanistan is very unstable and bad resulting in exams being cancelled as well as restricting us to expand and grow the business.
-Due to security constraints, we are not allowed to do a lot of marketing activities as we need to keep BC activities low profile.
+The biggest challenge for us is security.
+Unfortunately, the security situation in Afghanistan is very unstable which leads to exams being cancelled as well as restricting opportunities to expand and grow the business.
+Security constraints also mean marketing is restricted as we need to keep British Council activities low profile.